 Another channel, social, uses regular expressions to group the mediums of social, social-media or social media.
 Also, social source referral is true into a channel of social.

-With this in mind, it is then important to align your utm_source and utm_medium so it conforms to these preset Channel Groupings.
-If you’d already aligning based on matching Mediums (previous section), you should be all set.
+With this in mind, it’s important to align your utm_source and utm_medium so it conforms to these preset Channel Groupings.
+If you’re already aligning based on matching Mediums (previous section), you should be all set.

 But it’s important to understand this alternative means of seeing the data as it’s a primary report within Analytics.

 Name the channel “Employee Advocacy,” set the “source” as “is one of” and then add the following sources, one on each line: “bambu”, “sprout” and any others that you use.

 Now that we have an “Employee Advocacy” channel we can have this source of traffic grouped and available for comparing against other sources like Organic Search, Advertising, Social Media and more.